 Sickle cell anemia treatment may include any of the following:

-- Folic acid supplements to ensure that enough of this nutrient is available to make new red blood cells
+- Dietary supplements like Folic acid supplements to ensure that helps stimulate the production of red blood cells

 - Vaccinations for pneumococcal pneumonia, Haemophilus influenza, hepatitis and influenza to prevent infections